-Making an Impact: In its eleven years, a total of 81 emerging diverse writers have graduated from the CBS Writers Mentoring Program.
+Making an Impact: In its twelve years, a total of 81 emerging diverse writers have graduated from the CBS Writers Mentoring Program.
 47 careers have been launched.
 The goal of the program is to positively impact the presence of diverse writers throughout the industry.

 How it Works

 There are many different paths writers can follow to get their first foothold in being hired in television.
 As part of its ongoing commitment to create additional access for writers of diverse backgrounds CBS’ Diversity Institute has launched a different kind of writers program which highlights one of those paths.